-Welcome to one of Colorado’s most beloved cities for supreme outdoor adventure.
-Although, unlike some of the other mountain towns in Summit County, Breckenridge wasn't actually designed as a ski resort or leisure community.
+Welcome to one of Colorado's most beloved cities for supreme outdoor adventure.
+Breckenridge wasn't actually designed as a ski resort or leisure community.
 Believe it or not, Breckenridge is a real-life, full-fledged historic Colorado mining town, founded in 1859 by pioneers looking to strike gold — literally.
 The high-end, outdoor adventure lifestyle followed over the past several decades.

 It's easy to see why.
 Breckenridge (or "Breck" to the locals) is surrounded by five towering peaks.
 The downtown section is a hive of activity, from fabulous restaurants and shopping to high-end outfitters equipped to help you conquer any type of activity in the area.

 Whether you're skiing, snowshoeing, or snowmobiling in the winter, or camping, hiking, or strolling historic Main Street in the summer, no season disappoints in Breck.
 At an altitude of nearly 10,000 feet above sea level, it's one of the highest towns in America, and the views absolutely reflect that.

 So get ready to dive right into the heart of Colorado adventure.
 Discover the top places to visit with our list of the best things to do in Breckenridge, Colorado.

 Breckenridge is one of the most famous ski resort destinations in Colorado.
 Located west of the Continental Divide, the resort area spans five mountain peaks, meaning you will never run out of slopes to tackle.

 Across the five peaks, Breckenridge has 187 trails and 2,908 acres of snowy landscape in which to play.
 It's the highest lift-served terrain on the continent, believe it or not.
 You'll find 31 lifts, including four high-speed ones that can seat six.
 You'll also find four terrain parks.